nunchuk-io/resources/content/wallet-recovery/personal-wallet/_index.en.md

 Create a Send transaction, sign it with your recovered key(s), and wait for the transaction to confirm on the blockchain.

 {{< notice warning >}}
   When signing, please make sure that all transaction data, such as destination address and transaction fee, are accurate.
+If you are unsure, try sending a small amount first.
 {{< /notice >}}

 {{< notice note >}}
-  To drain the entire wallet, remember to tick the "Send all" box when creating the Send transaction.
+  To drain the entire wallet, tick the "Send all" box when creating the Send transaction.
 {{< /notice >}}

 ![Sweep wallet](sweep_wallet.jpg)